- What is Majestic SEO?(play video)

 - Majestic SEO is a commercial offshoot from Majestic-12 Ltd, a UK-based company founded in 2004.

 - Our data comes from the World Wide Web itself.
 The Majestic-12: Distributed Search Engine does not meta-search or otherwise query other search engines: we are the search engine!
 Over a long period of time we have developed software capable of crawling and indexing large amounts of web data.
 This index is a big stepping stone towards relevant full-text search.
 The purpose of the index is to allow relevancy research as well as to help fund continued activites in development of a competitive community-driven general-purpose web-scale search engine.

 - Do you include data from Google / Yahoo / Bing?

-- While we do incorporate third-party data to enhance our services - such as GEO IP information from MaxMind, and Traffic Information from Alexa, common techniques for obtaining search engine data - for example - scraping is often classed as a breach of service, and hence this data is unlikley to find its way into Majestics database.
+- While we do incorporate third-party data to enhance our services - such as GEO IP information from MaxMind, Traffic Information from Alexa, and Open Directory Project information from dmoz.org, common techniques for obtaining search engine data - for example - scraping is often classed as a breach of service, and hence this data is unlikely to find its way into Majestic's database.

 - What is the best way of getting in touch?

 - Our contact form is the best way of getting a fast, effective response.